projectara/greybus-spec/source/operations.rst

 controller requesting a reconfiguration of the routing table could fail, and proceeding as if a failure had not occurred in this case leads to undefined (and dangerous) behavior.
-Similarly, the AP module will likely need to retrieve information from other modules; this requires that a message requesting information be paired with a returned message containing the information requested.
+Similarly, the AP module likely needs to retrieve information from other modules; this requires that a message requesting information be paired with a returned message containing the information requested.